Thermadiag/seq/docs/flat_set.md

 -	Walk through the full set (1M double) using iterators
 -	Successfull find and erase all 1M double one by one using set_class::erase(iterator)

-Note the the given memory is NOT the memory foorprint of the container, but the one of the full program.
+Note the the given memory is NOT the memory footprint of the container, but the one of the full program.
 It should be used relatively to compare memory usage difference between each container.

 Set name                      |   Insert(range)    |       Insert       |Insert(failed) |Find (success) | Find (failed) |    Iterate    |     Erase     |
 ------------------------------|--------------------|--------------------|---------------|---------------|---------------|---------------|---------------|